706-419-3883

 Beware of Nutritional Pitfalls

 Vegetarian diets will not enhance immunity if they are deficient in vitamin B-12, vitamin D, and omega-3 fats.
 Chia, flaxseed, walnuts, organic, non-GMO soybeans, and leafy greens furnish omega-3.
-Nutritional yeast flakes has vitamin-B12 and fortified nondairy milk often have vitamin D, but vegetarians should have their vitamin B-12 and D levels checked annually and supplement as needed.
+Nutritional yeast flakes have vitamin-B12 and fortified nondairy milks often have vitamin D. Vegetarians should have their vitamin B-12 and D levels checked annually and supplement as needed.
 Both vitamins are essential to immune performance.

 Meat substitutes generally are high in sodium and fat, but very low in fiber.
 Juices have minimal fiber.
 Definitely not a winning combination for preventive medicine!
 Emphasize a variety of colorful, whole plant foods for the best prevention of superbugs.